AlexGalhardo/app.alexgalhardo.com/README.md

 ## How to Install Locally using Docker
 - $ git clone https://github.com/AlexGalhardo/Galhardo-APP
 - $ cd Galhardo-APP/
+- $ cp .env-example .env
+   - Edit .env file with your credentials
 - $ npm install
 - $ sudo docker-compose up -d
+- See the IP Address of galhardoapp_pg docker container using:
+   - $ sudo docker inspect galhardoapp_pg
+   - Copy the IP Address (example "IPAddress": "172.26.0.3") from container and edit PG_DATABASE_URL host with this ip
+- Run Prisma Migration and Seeders:
-- $ cp .env-example .env
+   - $ npm run migrate
-   - Edit .env file with your credentials
 - $ npm run dev
    - Go to: http://localhost:3000/